Skip to content

 • While not solely a walking tour, the trip emphasises cuisine and local culture.

-• Comfortable walking enhances the overall experience of the journey.
+• Physical flexibility, to allow you to sit on the floor, enhances the overall experience of the journey.

 What’s the transport and accommodation like?

-• Travel on variety of transportation, including planes, bus, taxis and vans
+• Travel on variety of transportation, including planes, bullet train and bus.

-• Stay in modern western-style hotels, Ryokan, Minshuku (traditional Japanese inns), and a Shukubo (lodging in a Buddhist temple).
+• Stay in modern western-style hotels, Ryokan, Minshuku (traditional Japanese inns), and a Shukubo (lodging in a Buddhist monastery).

 • Enjoy special and unique experiences throughout the trip.